llegomark/claude-anthropic-telegram-bot/README.md

 2. Start a conversation with the bot on Telegram.
 3. Use the `/start` command to begin and provide the secret authentication code.
 4. Use `/scenario` to switch between different chat scenarios.
-5. Enjoy conversing with the bot!
+5. Enjoy conversing with the bot powered by Claude 3.5 Sonnet!

 ## Commands
 - `/start`: Start a new conversation